 The coastal town of Torremolinos was among the first in Spain to ever develop into a tourist-friendly resort.
 It is located on the Costa del Sol and has easy access to the nearby towns if you want to explore the rest of the region.
 Before familiarizing itself with tourism, the place was well known as a fishing village back in the 1920s.
 Today, it is among the best locations in southern Spain as it has plenty to offer with its long sandy beaches, friendly climate, remarkable cuisine, and numerous attractions for visitors.

-Why should people stay in Torremolinos during the winter?
+Why should people stay in Torremolinos during the fall, winter, or spring?

 Torremolinos is a tourist-friendly location with a long history.
 The town became a popular place for tourists long before any of the surrounding areas took the initiative.
 Even in winter, you will never get bored with the numerous opportunities this town presents.
 From restaurants and bars to festivals and historic monuments, you will never run out of options.
 The town may be a little bit quieter in winter, but it never sleeps.